makinacorpus/DbToolsBundle/docs/content/contribute/contribute.md

 This being said:

-- We won't accept completely vide-coded PRs
+- We won't accept completely vide-coded PRs.
-- A PR that does not appear to have been properly reviewed by its own author after using AI will be closed
+- A PR that does not appear to have been properly reviewed by its own author after using AI will be closed.